Updated: 3 days ago

 Explicit searches like “healthcare insurance statistics” used to bring up scholarly entries by independent venues like McKinsey’s analysis on waste in the healthcare system, Brookings, Hoover, and Heritage assessments – ideologically diverse and thorough scholarship.
 Now it brings up government domains, progressive news media, and managed care corporate propaganda.

 Big Tech considers “Vox” to be more reputable and relevant than Stanford Hoover.
 Understand?
-A group of leftist ideological fanatics running a slick and well-financed propaganda factory, who could barely pass Calculus for Dummies in college, are given more authority on healthcare management than Stanford professors who devote their life to such analyses.
+A group of leftist ideological fanatics running a well-financed propaganda factory, who could barely pass Calculus for Dummies in college, are given more authority on healthcare management than Stanford professors who devote their life to such analyses.
 These farcical search results are “NewsGuard,” “trusted,” and “reputable” web domains.
-And they now dominate your mind when you seek information on the web and social media.
+And they now dominate our minds when we seek information on the web and social media.